Installing Metal Decorative Post Covers - New Posts in Existing Concrete

 - Set the security pipe in the installation area:

-Ensure that the post is plumb with the surface and that the site is ready to receive the concrete.
+Ensure that the post is plumb and that the site is ready to receive the concrete.

 Pouring the Concrete